RustamQodirov/pong-game-Rustam/README.md

-Adding music sound, it plays when the game start\
+Adding music sound, It plays when the game starts\
 adding effects to the ball\
 Handling Collision Effects\
 Adding Local Multiplayer Mode\